CSPS-EFPC-DAAN/Design/index.md

 - **Food Services**: A cafeteria is available on site.
 It is open daily from 7:00 am to 3:00 pm (with full service options from 7:00am - 1:30pm).
 - **Dress Code**: Casual.
 Bring a sweater or jacket to ensure your comfort.
 - **Allergies**: Some participants attending the course may suffer from environmental sensitivities.
 Please refrain from using fragranced products for the duration of the course.
-- **Accommodations**: Please contact us at <csps.premiumdigitalacademy-excelenceacademiquedunumerique.efpc@canada.ca> if you require special accommodation.
+- **Accommodations**: Please contact us at <csps.premiumdigitalacademy-excellenceacademiquedunumerique.efpc@canada.ca> if you require special accommodation.

 # Stay in Touch